Mapwize/mapwize-ui-android/README.md

 ### Access to MapwizeMap

-The `void onFragmentReady(MapwizeMap mapwizeMap);` contains both Mapbox map and Mapwize plugin.
+The `void onFragmentReady(MapwizeMap mapwizeMap);` contains both Mapbox map and Mapwize map.
 Once this method is called you can store and use them.

 ### Simple example